sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 ***

 ## May 29
-### 3pm EDT | Imagining a Back to the Theater campagin
+### 3pm EDT | Imagining a "Back to the Theater" campaign
 Best For: Artistic, Managing, & Marketing Leaders\
 Registration Link Coming Soon!

+### 4pm EDT | You Have What You Need: Expanding the Depth, Breadth, and Diversity of your Audience
-### 4:00pm EDT | Keynote: Charles Venable, Joanna Taft, and Tamara Winfrey-Harris In Conversation
+### Charles Venable, Joanna Taft, and Tamara Winfrey-Harris In Conversation
 All Are Welcome\
 Registration Link Coming Soon!